 But what about the rest, the bits and pieces that result from prep?

-Can bones and peels end up in a rich stock?
-Can you reimagine scraps into new, innovative dishes that can turn a profit?
-Consumers are gravitating towards environmentally-conscious eateries, and savvy restaurant owners are seizing the opportunity to rethink kitchen waste.
+Can bones and peels be made into a rich stock?
+Can scraps be reimaged into new, innovative dishes that can turn a profit?
+Consumers are gravitating toward environmentally conscious eateries, and savvy hotel owners are seizing the opportunity to rethink kitchen waste.

-Finally, what can’t be used or repurposed on your menu should get composted.
-Composting lets food break down properly, and return nutrients to the soil.
-Best of all, it keeps it out of landfills.
+Finally, what can’t be used or repurposed on your menu should then be composted, where it can break down properly, return nutrients to the soil, and stay out of the landfills.

 Your subscription has been confirmed and you've been added to our newsletter list.